Page Reviewed / Updated - October 26, 2020

 For the MI Health Link HCBS waiver, one must be enrolled in MI Health Link.
 However, if an individual meets a nursing facility level of care, one is also eligible for the waiver.
 Those enrolled in the waiver still have access to all of the services provided via the Health Link program.

 As of 2020, in order to be eligible for Medicaid in Michigan, an elderly individual must not have monthly income in excess of $1,063, which is 100% of the Federal Poverty Level.
 In addition, a single applicant must not have assets over $2,000.
-Some assets, such as an individual’s primary home is considered exempt, given the individual (or his or her spouse) lives in the home and the equity value is not over $595,000.
+Some assets, such as an individual’s primary home, are considered exempt.
+This is given the individual (or his or her spouse) lives in the home and the equity value is not over $595,000.
 Additional exempt assets include household furnishings, personal items, such as a wedding ring, and a vehicle.

 Individuals who are enrolled in the Health Link HCBS waiver are permitted a higher income.
 In 2020, waiver participants are allowed income up to $2,349 / month.
 This figure is equivalent to 300% of the Federal Benefit Rate (FBR).
 The asset limit remains the same as for the MI Health Link program at $2,000 for a single applicant.
 As long as program participants are enrolled in the waiver program, they continue to be Medicaid eligible.